Deborah Glass

-Deborah Glass OBE (born 1959) is an Australian lawyer, who has been the Victorian Ombudsman since March 2014.
+Deborah Glass OBE (born 1959) is an Australian lawyer, who was the Victorian Ombudsman between March 2014 and March 2024, when she was succeeded by Marlo Baragwanath.

 A lawyer by profession, she spent her formative years in Melbourne, Australia, before taking her career overseas to Switzerland, Hong Kong, and the United Kingdom.
 From 2008 to 2014, Glass was the deputy chair of the Independent Police Complaints Commission (IPCC) in the United Kingdom.
 She was also one of the IPCC's ten operational Commissioners, in which capacity she had joint regional responsibility for London and the South-East.

 Early years

 Glass was born in 1959 in Bega, New South Wales, and raised in Melbourne.
 She attended Mount Scopus Memorial College and then Monash University, where she obtained her BA in 1980 and LLB in 1982.